vanlin/PBox/readme.md

 ## VI.
 Known bugs:
     1. File drag and drop can only be dragged and dropped to the main form, not directly to the sub module DLL window; This is a problem caused by permissions (resource manager is normal permissions and pbox is administrator permissions);
-    2. The hint prompt in DLL window will appear only when the main form obtains the focus and activates the form;

 ## VII.
 Next work:
     Add database support (because I am not familiar with the database, the development is slow, and it is developed in my spare time)